-The Commission has considered the issues contained in those submissions and arising from its own analysis.
-It is satisfied that there are good reasons to maintain the existing safety net for the two year period as sought.
-However, it has also provided for the reliability safety net to be removed by the Commission before the end of that period should the Panel so recommend as the result of its comprehensive reliability review.
+In its Draft Determination the Commission considered the issues contained in those submissions and arising from its own analysis.
+It was satisfied that there are good reasons to maintain the existing safety net for the two year period as sought.
+However, it also provided for the reliability safety net to be removed by the Commission before the end of that period should the Panel so recommend as the result of its comprehensive reliability review.
 The Commission is satisfied that the extension is likely to contribute to the NEM objective, and therefore, satisfies the Rule making test.

-Accordingly, the Commission has determined that, subject to comments from persons as part of the consultation on this draft determination, it intends to make a Rule as set out in the draft of the Rule to be made.
-This draft Rule determination, including the draft of the Rule that the Commission has determined to make, sets out the reasons of the Commission in accordance with the requirements of the National Electricity Law (NEL).
+The Commission received no submissions on its Draft Determination.
+Accordingly, the Commission has determined to make a Rule as set out in the attached Rule.
+This Rule determination, including the Rule that the Commission has determined to make, sets out the reasons of the Commission in accordance with the requirements of the National Electricity Law (NEL).